Learn how to grow Carrots in your garden with this handy guide, including sun requirements, spacing, planting tips, and more!

 What pests do Carrots get?

-Aphids, Carrot Rust Fly, Millipedes, Slugs, Snails, Root Knot Nematodes, Carrot Weevil, Flea Beetle, Leafhopper
+Pests that affect Carrots include: Aphids, Carrot Rust Fly, Millipedes, Slugs, Snails, Root Knot Nematodes, Carrot Weevil, Flea Beetle, Leafhopper.

 Diseases